everscale-org/docs/src/spec/10-abi.md

 In Everscale client to contract and contract to contract interaction occurs through external and internal messages respectively.

 ABI specification describes the structure of body of these messages.
-ABI stored as JSON serves as an interface for smart contracts and is used to when calling contract methods externally or on-chain.
+ABI stored as JSON serves as an interface for smart contracts and is used when calling contract methods externally or on-chain.

 The goal of the ABI specification is to design ABI types that are cheap to read to reduce gas consumption and gas costs.
 Some types are optimized for storing without write access.